d-krupke/cpsat-primer/README.md

 config = KnapsackSolverConfig(time_limit=10, opt_tol=0.01, log_search_progress=True)
 solver = KnapsackSolver(instance, config)
 solution = solver.solve()

 print(solution)
+# Check the solution in a more realistic simulation.
+# Assume that the simulation now notices that for some more complex reason,

-# Prohibit the combination of the first two items, assuming that our simulation
+# we could not express in the optimization model, the first two items should
-# showed that they should not be packed together.
+# not be packed together.
+We can now prohibit this combination and solve again.
 solver.prohibit_combination(0, 1)

 # Solve the problem again with the new constraint, but this time